tarantool/metrics/doc/monitoring/api_reference.rst

 ..  function: invoke_callbacks()

     Invokes all registered callbacks.
-Needs to be called before each export.
+Needs to be called before each collect.
     If youre using one of default exporters, invoke_callbacks function will be called by exporter

 .. _metrics-role-functions: